input-output-hk/jormungandr/chain-impl-mockchain/doc/format.md

 Token Transfer is found in different type of messages, and allow to transfer tokens between an input to an output.

-There's 4 differents type of spending:
+There's 4 differents type of supported spending:

 * Utxo -> Utxo
 * Utxo -> Account